asyncapi/modelina/test/blackbox/README.md

 # BlackBox tests

-As we start to integrate more and more inputs, it is important that we test actual real inputs from users to ensure that the library behaves as expected.
-The best way I can see is to add them as BlackBox tests.
-The BlackBox tests are focused on catching syntax errors and not logical errors, although they can be manually used used for this.
+As we start to integrate more and more inputs, it is important that we test actual and real inputs from users to ensure the library behaves as expected.
+For now, the best way is to add them as BlackBox tests.
+The BlackBox tests are focused on catching syntax errors and not logical errors, although they can be manually used for this.

 The documents being tested can be found under [docs](./docs), which contain documents for the following input types:
 - [AsyncAPI 2.0](./docs/AsyncAPI-2_0)